-You are encouraged to discuss ideas with me at any time but not later than February 14.
+You are encouraged to send me ideas about your project not later than October 16.
+Send me email with Subject PROJECT IDEA [your name(s)] e.g. "PROJECT IDEA Sealing CHENG and Ryan XIE."
+We will communicate online following that.
 A written paper describing and analyzing the activities involved should be about 2,000 words in length, no more than 3,000 words.
-Due on April 24.
+Due on Dec 14.